Acne and Inflammation: How to Reduce Redness and Swelling

 While inflammation is a huge contributor to acne, there’s even more you can do to kickstart your journey to clear skin.

-If you’d like to be walked through the whole process of tweaking your diet for clear skin, I’ve written an ebook that does just that.
-It’s called “Clear Skin Forever” (surprise, surprise!).
+If you’d like to be walked through the whole process of tweaking your diet for clear skin, we (Devin and Sonia) have written an ebook that does just that.
+It’s called “Clear Skin Forever” (clever title, right? :).

 For this complete guide to taking an all-natural, diet-based approach to getting rid of acne and having clear skin for life (no kidding!), go here.Sources (click to expand)